 The age of majority is a matter within provincial and territorial jurisdiction.
 The age of majority in Ontario is 18 years.

 If a minor becomes entitled to property on the death of another, the terms of the applicable will usually provide for a trust for the minor's benefit.
 If the entitlement arises on intestacy or the will does not include any trust provisions, the minor's property must generally be paid into court, where it is invested for the minor's benefit until he or she attains the age of majority or it may be paid to his or her legal guardian under court appointment.
 A government official, called the Children's Lawyer, is responsible for protecting minors' interests.

 Capacity and power of attorney

-In Ontario, if there is no continuing power of attorney, a guardian of property can be appointed under a statutory procedure.
-This involves the office of a public official called the Public Guardian and Trustee.
+In Ontario, if there is no continuing power of attorney, a guardian of property can be either appointed under a statutory procedure, involving the office of a public official called the Public Guardian and Trustee, or by court order.
 In the event of a dispute, the court can appoint a guardian of property.

 In Ontario, a continuing power of attorney is valid relating to form if it complies with the internal law of the place where it was executed or where the grantor of the power was domiciled or habitually resident.